Subscribe to our Mailing Lists (It's free!)

 Furthermore, Gard and the insurance sector still lack data to make meaningful and precise insurance statistics on EV fires.
 This lack of data is actually a positive sign, indicating that there are not that many incidents occurring.
 Moreover, ongoing investigations into recent cases mean that conclusions have yet to be reached in many instances.

-Moreover, earlier this month Britannia has issued guidance of the considerations Members should take as part of their due diligence when accepting such cargo with lithium batteries.
+Moreover, earlier this month Britannia issued guidance of the considerations Members should take as part of their due diligence when accepting such cargo with lithium batteries.

-Tags: batterieselectric vesselsfire safety measuresGard
+Tags: batterieselectrificationfire safety measuresGard Club

 Previous Post